bimobject/docs/docs/documentation/product/creating-a-product.md

 # Creating a product

-This page is an in-depth documentation of how to create and manage a product in Eando X. It will cover all the features of the product creation process, from the basics to the advanced features.
+This page is an in-depth documentation of how to create and manage a product in EandoX.
+It will cover all the features of the product creation process, from the basics to the advanced features.

-:::tip New to Eando X?
+:::tip New to EandoX?
-If you’re new to Eando X and just want to get started quickly (without diving into the advanced features), you can read the [product creation quickstart](/documentation/guides/creating-your-first-product) guide.
+If you’re new to EandoX and just want to get started quickly (without diving into the advanced features), you can read the [product creation quickstart](/documentation/guides/creating-your-first-product) guide.
 :::

 ## Products vs components

-In Eando X you have two different types of products: products and components.
+In EandoX you have two different types of products: products and components.

 The main difference between the two is that a component is intended for internal use only within your company, meaning it cannot have individual reporting, such as an EPD, on its own.